How to Make Money Podcasting

 I usually always recommend targeting a niche market when starting an online business, creating a YouTube presence, or creating a blog... and podcasting is not different.

-One thing to keep in mind is that you can always start by targeting a smaller segment of a larger niche market to gain market share and build an audience, then as the podcast grows you can expand into broader topics within the larger market.
+Again, keep in mind is that you can always start by targeting a smaller segment of a larger niche market to gain market share and build an audience, then as the podcast grows you can expand into broader topics within the larger market.

 Speaking of niche markets, if you're interested in making money online (podcasting or otherwise) you'll want to see this list of the 10 best-selling niches to make money online.